 The staff usually completed monthly training online and had a medicines skills assessment at the end of each training session to assess their knowledge and understanding of products and services.
-A dispensing assistant reported that she often read case studies sent by head office to help her learning.
+But another dispensing assistant reported that she did not have much time to complete training because the pharmacy was so busy.